-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+Delinquent Section 16(a) Reports

-Section 16(a) of the Exchange Act requires that the Company's executive officers, directors and greater than 10% stockholders file reports of ownership and changes of ownership of the Company's common stock with the SEC and Nasdaq.
-Based on a review of ownership reports filed with the SEC during fiscal 2019, the Company believes that all Section 16(a) filing requirements were met during the year.
+Section 16(a) of the Exchange Act requires that the Company's executive officers, directors and greater than 10% stockholders file reports of ownership and changes of ownership of the Company's common stock with the SEC.
+Based on a review of ownership reports filed during fiscal 2020, the Company believes that all Section 16(a) filing requirements were met during the year on a timely basis except that the Form 3 of Michael Ambrose, a director of the Company, was due on September 21, 2019 but was inadvertently filed late; the Form 3 when filed reported that Mr. Ambrose did not own any RBC securities.